-Much like PhoneClean by iMobie, iMyFone Umate for Mac and Windows can be used to quickly and easily remove temporary and junk files from your iOS device.
+Much like PhoneClean, iMyFone Umate for Mac and Windows can be used to quickly remove temporary and junk files from your iOS device.

-- Connect your iPhone to your Mac or PC.
+- Connect the iPhone to your Mac or PC.

-- Check and clear out the Junk Files and Temporary Files sections to free up a lot of space on your device (4GB on our test iPhone).
+- Check the Junk Files and Temporary Files sections, then clear them to free up space on your device (we managed 4GB on our test iPhone).

 There's a free version if you want to try the application out for yourself.
-The paid version, which also sets you back $19.95 (£14), adds more advanced features.
+The paid version, which costs $19.95 (£16), adds more advanced features.